-- H. Intellectual Property Inventions, Copyrightable Works, and Tangible Research Materials. - I. Invention A discovery or development that is protectable under the patent laws of the United States or other countries. - J. Outside Researcher An individual who performs or directs research for an organization other than the University. - K. President The President of the University or his or her designee. - L. Public Disclosure or Publicly Disclosed Any written or oral disclosure of an Invention or Copyrightable Work to any person not under a contractual or fiduciary obligation of confidentiality to the University. - M. Scholarly Work A Copyrightable Work that has the primary goal of disseminating academic or scholarly knowledge, or is a work of art or literature.
-As described below, whether a Copyrightable Work is a Scholarly Work will be determined by the Director and Vice Chancellor for Research on a case-by-case basis (except that Exempted Scholarly Works are automatically considered Scholarly Works), and under most circumstances the University waives all ownership interests in Scholarly Works. - N. Tangible Research Materials or Materials Tangible biological, chemical, and physical materials or equipment.
+- H. Intellectual Property Inventions, Copyrightable Works, and Tangible Research Materials. - I. Invention A discovery or development that may be protectable under the patent laws of the United States, the United States Plant Variety Protection Act, or equivalent laws in other countries. - J. Outside Researcher An individual who performs or directs research for an organization other than the University. - K. President The President of the University or his or her designee. - L. Public Disclosure or Publicly Disclosed Any written or oral disclosure of an Invention or Copyrightable Work to any person not under a contractual or fiduciary obligation of confidentiality to the University. - M. Scholarly Work A Copyrightable Work that has the primary goal of disseminating academic or scholarly knowledge or is a work of artistic expression.
+As described in Section III.C. below, whether a Copyrightable Work is a Scholarly Work will be determined by the Director and Vice Chancellor for Research on a case-by-case basis (except that Exempted Scholarly Works are automatically considered Scholarly Works).
+The University waives all ownership interests in Scholarly Works except in the two circumstances described in Sections III.B.2. and III.B.3. - N. Tangible Research Materials or Materials Tangible biological, chemical, and physical materials or equipment.
 Examples include cell lines, antibodies, DNA or RNA, chemical samples, plasmids, and prototypes. - O. Vice Chancellor for Research The Vice Chancellor for Research at each campus, or where no such person exists, the Provost (or their designees).